ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-Some users noted that there were some instances where comparing larger text-segments was easier to do in-sequence, and suggested that the Variation Accordion interface could also serve the purpose of in-sequence comparison.
-W3 notes this: \textit{``Yeah, I mean, one nice thing about Baseline is that I do get to see all of the versions together.
-So they're all listed for me...but it's much harder to have a number of sentences, which you're generating different versions for because even once you start to hit two different sentences, [and] we're trying to generate different variations, the document becomes very cluttered, and becomes difficult to manage.
+A trade-off some users commented on was that it was easier to compare large segments of text in-sequence within the main document as is done in the Baseline.
+W3 and W7 both noted the benefit for comparing variations in-sequence within the document.
+W3 said ``\textit{Yeah, I mean, one nice thing about Baseline is that I do get to see all of the versions together [viewed at the same time in the main text editing space].
+So they're all listed for me}'' and W7 stated ``\textit{I think in that particular scenario[taking a small part of variation 1 and merging it with most of variation 2 in order to make my best variation], having a linear approach [like Baseline] may be more helpful for me to like, see all the different variants and then compare?}'' However, they both followed their statements by noting the \textit{Variation Sidebar} could serve a similar purpose so the trade-off was perceived as advantageous for ABScribe.
+W3 commented: \textit{``[with Baseline] it's much harder to have a number of sentences, which you're generating different versions for because even once you start to hit two different sentences, [and] we're trying to generate different variations, the document becomes very cluttered, and becomes difficult to manage.
 And you forget what the context is for each of those different variations.
-So for - for context, and for clutter, I think A is vastly superior.''} \phantomsection
+So for context, and for clutter, I think A is vastly superior.''} and W7 said ``\textit{your idea bucket [Variation Sidebar] does afford us that feature as well.
+Because I found myself doing that a lot.
+I was checking when, when we were first testing out the tool and giving me comps, I was checking to see if it was different enough.
+And we weren't I wasn't constantly like toggling in the document text, Right?
+So I was just like scanning the idea buckets [Variation Sidebar], I don't think that you're losing out on that feature, necessarily, just because I'm seeing that the linear approach is more helpful}'' \phantomsection